MattGecko/is_seeking_frontend_guru/README.md

 				"Chance to learn new things and work with cutting-edge tech", "Equity stake in the company",
-				"Significant input in the product and company", “Work from home for up to 2 days a week (after probation)”, "Your choice of hardware / development platform", "Flexible hours (physical presence still required)",
+				"Significant input in the product and company", "Work from home for up to 2 days a week (after probation)", "Your choice of hardware / development platform", "Flexible hours (physical presence still required)",
 				"Flexible holiday allowance",